• Aug 12, 2025

 • Morning.
 Proceed to the Mahakaleshwar Temple for the darshan and participate in the Bhasma Aarti.

-• Afternoon: You can explore temples such as Harsiddi Shakti and Kal Bhairav Temple.
+• Afternoon: You can explore temples such as Harsiddhi Shakti and Kal Bhairav Temple.

 • Evening: Enjoy the Yamuna Aarti at Ram Ghat and have dinner.